GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiments

 \subsection{Setup}

 \textbf{Dataset.} We evaluate \methodname\ on two categories of graph tasks.
 The first category is the traditional knowledge graph completion task.
 We include FB15K237~\cite{fb15k237}, WN18RR~\cite{wn18rr}, CoDEx-Medium~\cite{codex}, and NELL23K~\cite{nell23k}.
 The task for all these datasets is to predict missing relations between entities.
 The second category consists of advanced reasoning tasks on graphs.
 We include Scene Graph~\cite{g_retriever} and CLEGR-Reasoning~\cite{clegr}.
 Scene Graph is a dataset in which each graph corresponds to an image, and the task is to answer various questions related to the image.
 CLEGR-Reasoning contains multiple synthetic subway graphs, and the task is to answer reasoning questions defined over these graphs.
+For these two multi-graph datasets, each graph is internalised into its own dedicated LoRA.
 Additional details for each dataset are provided in Appendix~\ref{app:data_stats}.

-\textbf{Model and baselines.} To provide comprehensive evaluation, we adapt both Qwen2.5-7b~\cite{qwen2} and Llama3.1-8b~\cite{llama3} as the base LLM model for \methodname.
+\textbf{Model and baselines.} To provide a comprehensive evaluation, we adopt both Qwen2.5-7b~\cite{qwen2} and Llama3.1-8b~\cite{llama3} as the base LLM for \methodname.
 For all fine-tuning task generation, we use Qwen2.5-7b~\cite{qwen2}.
-To ensure a fair comparison, we include baselines from two different types.
-For LLM-based methods, we choose Qwen2.5-7b and Llama3.1-8b and run the experiments ourselves.
-For the graph-based method, we include two graph foundational models that can perform zero-shot inference, including OFA~\cite{ofa} and GOFA~\cite{gofa}.
-The results are directly obtained from the original paper.
+To ensure a fair comparison, we include baselines from the two categories discussed in Section~\ref{sec:related_works}: the LLM baselines (Qwen2.5-7b and Llama3.1-8b with edge-list context) represent graph-to-sequence methods, while OFA~\cite{ofa} and GOFA~\cite{gofa} represent graph-to-embedding methods with zero-shot inference.
+LLM baselines are run by us; OFA/GOFA numbers are taken from the original papers.

-\textbf{Metrics.} For all datasets, we use accuracy as the primary evaluation metric for all datasets.
+\textbf{Metrics.} We use accuracy as the primary evaluation metric for all datasets.
 To ensure fairness, for the Scene Graph and CLEGR-Reasoning datasets we adopt the LLM-as-Judge approach~\cite{li2024llmsasjudgescomprehensivesurveyllmbased}.
 Specifically, we use the Qwen2.5-32B model as the judge to determine whether the model outputs are semantically equivalent to the ground-truth labels.
 For all knowledge graph datasets, accuracy is computed directly using exact match.